Symphony No. 4 (Szymanowski)

 The Symphony No. 4 (Symphonie concertante) Op.
-60 is a work for solo piano and orchestra written by the Polish composer Karol Szymanowski between March and June of 1932.
+60 is a work for solo piano and orchestra written by the Polish composer Karol Szymanowski between March and June 1932.
 It is dedicated to the pianist Arthur Rubinstein.
 Szymanowski himself played the piano part at the premiere performance on 9 October 1932, with Grzegorz Fitelberg conducting the Poznań City Orchestra.

 The symphony is cast in three movements: